Digital Product Design Insights · · 18 min read

 Define Alt Attribute: Understanding Its Role in HTML

-The alt property, or 'alternative text,' is a vital HTML element within the <img> tag that helps to explain what is alt attribute by providing a textual description of an image.
+The alt property, or 'alternative text,' is a vital HTML element within the <img> tag that helps to explain images by providing a textual description of an image.
 This description appears when the visual cannot be displayed, whether due to a slow internet connection or when a user relies on a screen reader.
 The alt property plays several crucial roles:

 • It enhances accessibility for visually impaired individuals.